 where $|\pm\rangle=(|e\rangle\pm|g\rangle)/\sqrt 2$ is the eigenvector of $\sigma_x$.
 Here $|g\rangle$ and $|e\rangle$ denote the ground and excited states of the ancillary spin, respectively.
-During Evolution $1$ and Evolution $2$, the probe system and the ancillary qubit experience a joint time evolution lasting $t_1$ and $t_2$, respectively.
+During Evolution $1$ and Evolution $2$, the probe system and the ancillary qubit experience a joint evolution lasting $t_1$ and $t_2$, respectively.
 On the stage of Unconditional Measurement, the projection $M_\pm=|\pm\rangle\langle\pm|$ is performed on the ancillary qubit.
-At the same time, the phase parameter $\theta$ is imprinted to the probe system (a spin ensemble) by a spin rotation $R_x(\theta)=\exp(-i\theta J_x)$ of a negligible duration (alternatively, the interaction Hamiltonian in between the two evolutions can be temporarily switched off).
-Experimentally, $\theta$ can be accumulated during the precessing about the $z$-axis~\cite{meyer2001experimental,gross2010nonlinear,ockeloen2013quantum} induced by a certain interaction between the probe and a to-be-measured system.
-Then the rotation about the $x$-axis could be realized by a sequence of $R_x(\theta)=R_y(\pi/2)R_z(\theta)R_y(-\pi/2)$, where $R_y(\pm\pi/2)$ indicates the $\pi/2$ pulse about $y$-axis.
+Experimentally, the single-shot measurement of the ancillary qubit state, e.g., electron spin in NV centers, is performed with the collected fluorescence~\cite{xie2021beating}.
+In the magnon-qubit systems, the state of the ancillary qubit can be measured by virtue of the Jaynes-Cummings nonlinearity of a superconducting cavity coupled to the transmon qubit~\cite{reed2010high}.
+At the same time, the phase parameter $\theta$ is imprinted to the probe system (a spin ensemble) by a spin rotation $R_x(\theta)=\exp(-i\theta J_x)$ of a negligible duration.
+Alternatively, the interaction Hamiltonian between the two evolutions can be temporarily switched off.
+In practice, $\theta$ can be accumulated during the precessing about the $z$ axis~\cite{meyer2001experimental,gross2010nonlinear,ockeloen2013quantum} induced by a certain interaction between the probe and a to-be-measured system.
+Then the rotation about the $x$ axis could be realized by a sequence of $R_x(\theta)=R_y(\pi/2)R_z(\theta)R_y(-\pi/2)$, where $R_y(\pm\pi/2)$ indicates the $\pi/2$ pulse about $y$ axis.
 On the last stage of the circuit, projective measurements are performed on the output state about the probe system $\rho_\pm(\theta)\equiv{\rm Tr}_A[U_{\theta,\pm}\rho_P\otimes\rho_AU_{\theta,\pm}^\dagger]$ with ${\rm Tr}_A$ the partial trace over the ancillary qubit, whose probability distribution can be used to infer the classical Fisher information about the estimated parameter $\theta$.